-Between January 1 - August 1, 2024, more than 8,000 cases of OROV disease have been reported in Bolivia, Brazil, Columbia, Dominican Republic, Guyana and Peru, as well as for the first time in Cuba and Haiti.^{1, 2}
+Between January 1 - August 1, 2024, more than 8,000 cases of OROV disease were reported in Bolivia, Brazil, Columbia, and Peru, as well as for the first time in Cuba and Haiti.^{1,2} By the end of 2024, a total of 16,239 confirmed cases of OROV disease were reported in the Americas region.3 In the first four weeks of 2025, there have been 3,765 cases of OROV disease reported in the same region.3

 OROV is a member of the Orthobunyavirus genus and was first identified in 1955.
 Since then, the virus has had limited circulation in parts of South America, with cases reported in settings close to forested areas.
 However, the current OROV outbreak has infected people living in regions far from forested areas.
-It is transmitted primarily through bites from small midges (Culicoides paraensis) as well as possibly some mosquitoes, including the Culex and Aedes species (which also transmit West Nile virus).^{1,2} throat.
-Initial symptoms resolve within a few days; however, as many as 70% of patients will experience recurrent symptoms within days to weeks after resolution of their initial illness.1
+It is transmitted primarily through bites from small midges (Culicoides paraensis) as well as some mosquitoes, including the Culex and Aedes species.^{1,2}